-The written accounting plan must include the reconciliation of all tickets redeemed using a handheld device, and the inclusion of these tickets on the applicable supporting and statistical reports.
+The written accounting plan must include the reconciliation of all tickets redeemed through the use of using a handheld device, and the inclusion of these tickets on the applicable supporting and statistical reports.
 See Accounting ICMP section for wireless accounting procedures.